jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 }
 ```
 >And that's it: your app now imports pictures, manipulates them with a Core Image filter and a UISlider, then saves the result back to the photo library.
 Easy!

+:pushpin: [**Hacking with Swift**](https://www.hackingwithswift.com/books/ios-swiftui/how-to-save-images-to-the-users-photo-library) : *How to save images to the user's photo library*